junga-com/bg-core/readme.md

     : ls: unrecognized option '--FOO'
     : Try 'ls --help' for more information.
 ```
-Because bgtrace is off, this is the message a normal user would see when encountering an exception in a script.
+Because bgtrace is off, this is the message a normal user would see when encountering an un-caught exception in a script.
 Notice how the default error report shows us the source line of the command that failed and even the values of the variables used in that line.
 This gives the user some information that might help them work around the problem. assertError can be passed many options to affect how the error is displayed and with what context.

 Lets run it again with bgtrace enabled to get a full stack trace.
 This is what the developer typically sees when an exception is encountered while testing the script.
 ```bash